thomasabishop/eolas/Databases/MongoDB/Update_document.md

   if (!course) return;
   course.set({
     isPublished: true,
-    author: 'A new author',
+    author: "A new author",
   });

   // Instead of an object, we could also set the updated properties individually course.isPublished = true;
-  course.author = 'Biggs Volunksire';
+  course.author = "Biggs Volunksire";

   const result = course.save();
   console.log(result);